Dopamine receptors link pathways from ADHD to Parkinson’s and more

 “We are only in the early days of working with the tools that we developed to help us to identify this pathway,” says Alban de Kerchove d’Exaerde from the Neurophy Lab at Université Libre de Bruxelles, who collaborated on the research.

-One is to get some exercise.
+One way is to get some exercise.
 And it doesn’t have to be an intense workout.
 Even low-intensity exercises like walking, biking, water aerobics, tai chi and yoga can be the perfect way to increase dopamine release.

 Several nutrients can also support dopamine release, including:

-• Omega-3 essential fatty acids, help increase dopamine levels in the brain.
+• Omega-3 essential fatty acids help increase dopamine levels in the brain.
 Foods highest in omega-3s: fatty fish, walnuts, flax, hemp and chia seeds

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!